CAFAudit/audit-service/docs/en-us/Getting-Started.md

 The high level steps involved in setting up the Audit Mangement Service are:

-//TODO: Shift these steps around for the flow of the getting started guide

-1. Define audit events in an Audit Event Definition File.
-2. Generate the client-side auditing library using the Audit Event Definition File and code generation plugin.
-3. Install and configure Apache Kafka on a system.
+1. Install and configure Vertica 7.2.x on a separate machine.
-4. It is recommended, that you install and configure Vertica 7.2.x on a separate machine.
+2. It is recommended, that you install and configure Apache Kafka on a system.
-5. Create and launch the Apache Kafka scheduler in order to stream the data from the Kafka messaging service into the Vertica database.
+3. With the use of Chateau launch the Apache Kafka-Vertica scheduler and the Audit Management Web Service onto Mesos/Marathon.
+4. Define an application's audit events in an Audit Event Definition File.
-6. Register the application and add tenant(s) with the Audit Management Web Service.
-This will create the necessary database schema in Vertica.
+5. Register the application definition file and add tenant(s) with the Audit Management Web Service.
+This will create the necessary database schemas in Vertica.
+6. Generate the client-side auditing library using the Audit Event Definition File and code generation plugin.
 7. Use the client-side auditing library to send audit events to Kafka.

-**// TODO There needs to be two types of guides:**

-1. **Enterprise setup; explaining that Kafka and Vertica can be setup in a clusters and suggest the official documentation to consult.**
-2. **Development setup; directing to the use of vagrant-vertica and vagrant-kafka VMs.
-Explain the security and clusterless caveats of this.**

 ## Deploying Vertica